|Type / Tags|

 I've always wanted to do a compressor with just an input and output knob, a compressor that just works: gentle, grateful, from almost invisible, smooth leveling to heavy pumping with a nice crunchy saturation and punchy enough to treat drums with.

 DC1A looks like a one trick pony.
 But don't get fooled by lack of further controls.
 You may be surprised, on how many different material this little thing works.
-DC1A is heavily program dependent, so is the saturation.
+DC1A is heavily program dependent.

 Reviewed By Illusions Recording